Surfing as water-sports demands physical fitness that can help you enjoy it better and for longer!

 Though surfing by itself offers great health benefits, taking up complementing exercises helps you instill stability of postures thus improving balance and muscle power.
 As a surfer, you will have to use your entire body as a single unit.
 You can do only when the muscles of the upper and lower body complement each with total flexibility and mobility.

 Cross-training is important

-Whether you are participating in a surfing training camp or hit the gym to get yourself in shape for a good surfing stint, these top 10 effective exercise will enhance your surfing skills by several notches!
+Whether you are participating in a surfing training camp or hit the gym to get yourself in shape for a good surfing stint.

 1. An elementary exercise to increase flexibility and foot placement is the Knee tuck.
 Doing this will help you in the initial stages of surfing being able to pop up the board better.
 Place yourself in the plank position and bring one knee close to the chest and hold for a few seconds.
 Return to the initial position and repeat with the other leg.